Car Guy Origins

 Fast forward to late 1985 and I’m now a licensed driver.
 Once learning to drive, I covered most of my hometown of Pittsburgh, PA.
 On a cold fall night I was driving home from a friends house in the Shadyside area of Pittsburgh.
 I stopped at one of the many traffic lights on Fifth Avenue.
 While stopped, across the street a single story building caught my eye.
 Behind the tall glass windows of the red brick building was a gleaming Ferrari.
 Even more, there appeared to be other cars as well.

 I made a quick left, drove a few block in search of parking and ran back to the building.
 Besides the red Ferrari 308, and the white Lamborghini Countach there sat a black Porsche 911 Targa.
 I came to find out the place specialized in high-end auto repair and early version of today’s car spa.
-Over the next few years, anytime I was even close to Shadyside, I would find a way to steam the glass of the windows of this showroom.
+Over the next few years, anytime I was even close to Shadyside, I would find a way to steam the glass at the windows of this showroom.

 A few years later I found myself in the U.S. Air Force stationed in Miami, Florida.
 As a car guy, there was no better place in the late 80s to see the finest cars.
 Spotting a 911 became common place let alone a variety of other super cars.